Observation of abnormal suppression of $\mathrm{f}_{0}$(980) production in p$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Results

 where $\left\langle T_{\mathrm{pPb}} \right\rangle$ is the average nuclear overlap function, which is proportional to the number of binary nucleon--nucleon collisions, for the considered centrality class, and $\mathrm{d}^{2} \sigma_{\mathrm{f}_{0}(980)}^{\mathrm{pp}}/ \mathrm{d} p_{\mathrm{T}} \mathrm{d}y$ is the $p_{\mathrm{T}}$ differential cross section for \fzero~production in pp collisions taken from Ref.~\cite{ALICE:2022qnb}.
 For this study, the centrality classes are defined using an event selection based on the ZN calorimeter in the Pb-going direction (ZNA) to minimize the possible selection biases, as reported in Ref~\cite{ALICE:2014xsp}.

 Figure~\ref{fig:QpPb} shows the $Q_{\mathrm{pPb}}$ of \fzero~in p--Pb collisions at \snn~=~5.02~TeV in different multiplicity classes.
 The systematic uncertainties are calculated with the assumption that there is no correlated uncertainty between the yield in pp and p--Pb collisions except for the B.R. uncertainty, which cancels out in the ratio.
 The scaling uncertainty on the $Q_{\mathrm{pPb}}$ shown in Fig.~\ref{fig:QpPb} is due to the uncertainty on $\left\langle T_{\mathrm{pPb}} \right\rangle$, which is taken from Ref.~\cite{ALICE:2014xsp}.
 The $Q_{\mathrm{pPb}}$ distributions of \fzero~are compared to those of charged hadrons~\cite{ALICE:2014xsp}.
 At low $p_{\mathrm{T}}$ ($p_{\mathrm{T}}<$~4~GeV/$c$), the $Q_{\mathrm{pPb}}$ of \fzero~is lower than unity indicating a suppression of the production in p--Pb collisions relative to pp collisions.
-This suppression becomes more pronounced with increasing multiplicity.
-Moreover, for $p_{\mathrm{T}}<$~4~GeV/$c$ the $Q_{\mathrm{pPb}}$ of \fzero~is also lower than that of charged hadrons and the difference increases with increasing multiplicity.
+This suppression becomes more pronounced with increasing multiplicity for $p_{\mathrm{T}}<$~2~GeV/$c$.
+Moreover, for $p_{\mathrm{T}}<$~4~GeV/$c$ the $Q_{\mathrm{pPb}}$ of \fzero~is also lower than that of charged hadrons.
+The \fzero~yield is further suppressed by 30\% in high-multiplicity (0--20\%) events relative to low-multiplicity events (60--80\%), with a 4.7 to 4.9 sigma significance near zero $p_{\mathrm{T}}$.
 As $p_{\mathrm{T}}$ increases, \fzero~$Q_{\mathrm{pPb}}$ values become compatible with those for charged particles, reaching unity.
 The dependencies of the nuclear modification factor on the multiplicity and $p_{\mathrm{T}}$ clearly indicate that rescattering largely contributes to the strong suppression of the \fzero~yield for $p_{\mathrm{T}}<$~4~GeV/$c$.
 In addition, the $Q_{\mathrm{pPb}}$ does not exhibit a significant Cronin-like enhancement~\cite{Cronin:1974zm} at intermediate $p_{\mathrm{T}}$ in HM events.
 Since baryons show a more pronounced Cronin peak as compared to conventional mesons~\cite{ALICE:2016dei, ALICE:2021rpa}, the absence of a significant Cronin-like enhancement of \fzero~might suggest that the \fzero~is composed of two quarks.